freddygv/trabblex/README.md

 * The client now connects to a single port -- 29200.
 See port management w Freddy But the chunk owners still have different ips... ?

+Note: the client will display info only on files downloaded since its start.
+On reboot, no info on files downloaded before will be available

+==== Working on Chunk Seeder, client side
+Note: coded local port for chunk seeding in hard Updated chunkSeeder, it doesn't need a socket, just a port

+Note: created an uploadserver as well client-side... could be factorized :(

+Client can now send query parameters as well

+Note: no longer deleting local chunk files, to be able to seed them...
+So the client isn't selfish: as long as he is running, he can seed ANY chunk of the file he already has, even if the file has finished downloading

 # Documentation